denten-books/plain-text/2-device.md

 > book steady and motionless before us so that we may have time to examine its
 > shape and design [@lubbock_craft_1921, 1].

 Even in analysis the book escapes the critic's grasp.
-Our talk about novel is hampered by our unfamiliarity with their "technical aspects," he writes in the conclusion of his influential *The Craft of Fiction" [@lubbock_craft_1921, 272].
-Compared to other art forms, the novel is hampered by its temporal extension.
-Other art forms like sculpture or painting can be grasped at once, in their entirety.
-They exist at the time and at a place limited to their physical dimensions.
-The narrative unfolds in time by contrast.
+Our ability to understand the novel is hampered by our unfamiliarity with its "technical aspects," he writes in the conclusion of his influential *The Craft of Fiction" [@lubbock_craft_1921, 272].
+Other more plastic art forms like sculpture or painting can be grasped at once, in their entirety.
+They exist at the time and at a place limited to their physical dimension.
+By contrast, the narrative unfolds in time.
 The novel must be assembled before the mind's eye to present itself for analysis in its entirety.
-Elements of composition unfold in time outside of the novel's physical bibliographic contexts.
-Meaning making of this sort involves reading past the linguistic minutia to constrict the synthetic literary whole.
+Elements of composition unfold in time outside of the novel's physical, bibliographic contexts.
+Meaning making of this sort involves reading past the linguistic minutia to constrict a synthetic literary whole.
 Lubbock writes that the "real heart and substance of the book [...] stands out more clearly for the obscurity into which the less essential parts of it subside" [@lubbock_craft_1921, 4].
 To read in this mode is to deny the book its materiality.
-To read the novel for pleasure, for Lubbock,  is to "forget, if we can, that the book is an object of art [@lubbock_craft_1921, 6].
+To read the novel for pleasure is to "forget, if we can, that the book is an object of art [@lubbock_craft_1921, 6].
 And to forget the book as an object of art is necessarily to forget it also as an object.
 Thus to "objectify the elements" of the novel that "strike us more keenly," as Lubbock writes, is precisely the opposite of what is normally meant by objectification.
-The book is a retreat also from the material realities of the reader's immediate context, into the imagination, where the reader can "discover a world" and "be lost" in a "pleasant illusion," where there is "no chance of our finding, perceiving, recreating, the *form* of the book [emphasis mine]" [@lubbock_craft_1921, 6].
+The book is a retreat also from the material realities of the reader's immediate context, a retreat into the imagination, where the reader can "discover a world" and "be lost" in a "pleasant illusion," where there is "no chance of our finding, perceiving, recreating, the *form* of the book [emphasis mine]" [@lubbock_craft_1921, 6].

 Unlike the lay reader, the critic's task is to engage in the particulates of the writing craft.
 Lubbock writes that "far from losing ourselves in the world of the novel, we must hold it away from us, see it all in detachment, and use the whole of it to make the image we seek, the book itself" [@lubbock_craft_1921, 6].
-Echoing Boris Eichenbaum in "How *The Overcoat* is Made?", Lubbock calls the reader's attention to the technology of literary construction.
+Echoing Boris Eichenbaum in "How *The Overcoat* is Made", Lubbock calls the reader's attention to the technology of literary construction.
 He promises to view a "handful of familiar novels [...] with some particularity," but without judgement or critique.
-"How they are made is the only question I ask," he writes and later, about Tolstoy's *War and Peace*, "there is so much in the book to distract us from its form [that] it is particularly interesting to ask how it is made" [@lubbock_craft_1921, 12 & 28].
-"The author of the book was a craftsman," he concludes.
-It is therefore the critic's role to "overtake him at his work and see how the book was made" [@lubbock_craft_1921, 274].
+"How they are made is the only question I ask," he writes [@lubbock_craft_1921, 12 & 28].
+"The author of the book was a craftsman," it is therefore the critic's role to "overtake him at his work and see how the book was made" [@lubbock_craft_1921, 274].

-Despite his attention to form, Lubbock's "less essential parts," "shapes," "proportions," and "designs" are all nevertheless ideational, mental constructs, just as they were for Shklovsky and Eikhenbaum.
+Despite the attention to craft, Lubbock's "less essential parts," "shapes," "proportions," and "designs" are all nevertheless ideational, mental constructs, just as they were for Shklovsky and Eikhenbaum.
 "The book vanishes as we lay our hands on it," Lubbock writes [@lubbock_craft_1921, 273].
-Critics cannot see the trees for the forest, and the other way around.
+Critics strain to see both the threes and the forest.
 As the totality of the work comes into view, the technical details of craft disappear.
-But in an attempt to perceive the technical details, the critic is also in danger of losing sight of the work as a whole.
-For this reason ends his book on an ambivalent note: somewhere between light and shadows.
+Viewed up close, the technical details obscure sight of the work as a whole. *The Craft of Fiction* ends on an ambivalent note, somewhere between light and shadows.
 "If only there was one single tangible and measurable fact about the book," he writes.
 If only it could be "weighed like a statue" or "measured like a picture, it would be a support in the world of shadows [@lubbock_craft_1921, 273-4].

 Not until Walter Benjamin, writing in the 1930s do we get an attempt at a truly materialist poetics and a concise definition of literary technique.
 The work of art for Benjamin does not and cannot exist in the mode of a "rigid, isolated object."
 Rather, "it must be inserted into the context of living social relations," and therefore, to make the Marxist leap along with